 Our electrolyte contains no Lithium Hydroxide and has no environmental impact.

-All other sellers of Nickel Iron batteries put Lithium Hydroxide in their electrolyte which become a problem at the end of its life.
+All other sellers of Nickel Iron batteries add Lithium Hydroxide to their electrolyte which is extremely toxic to us and the environment.

 Our electrolyte (KOH) has many different uses such as weed killer, drain cleaner or fertiliser after its life in the battery has finished.